Email Design Best Practices In 2019

 In my opinion, to write a lot of text after footer which is the marker of the email’s end is one of the worst email design practices ever.

-There is no doubt that after reading this article you’ll have a plan to redesign your old email templates and create new ones.
-If this article has brought you an inspiration, we are satisfied and reached our goal for this post.
+There is no doubt that after reading this article and getting to know all mentioned email template design best practices you’ll have a plan to redesign your old email templates and create new professional ones.
+If this article has brought you inspiration, we are satisfied and reached our goal for this post.

 Create more than one online messages on the same topic and set up the A/B testing in order to measure which email works better.
-Remember not only about creativity and original approach but also about email optimisation and content relevancy.
-Hope that these email design practices will help you to reach the best results as soon as possible.
+Remember not only about creativity and original approach but also about email optimization and content relevancy.
+Hope that these best practices for email design will help you to reach great results as soon as possible.